VladCheremnykh/CarND-MPC-Project/README.md

 A cross track error (distance of vehicle from trajectory) and an orientation error (difference of vehicle orientation and trajectory orientation) were also included in the state model.

-Two actuators were used, delta - to represent the steering angle and a - for acceleration corresponding to a throttle, with negative values for braking.
+Two actuators were used, delta - to represent the steering angle  (normalised to [-1,1]) and a - for acceleration corresponding to a throttle, with negative values for braking.

 The simulator passes via a socket, ptsx & ptsy of six waypoints (5 in front, 1 near the vehicle), the vehicle x,y map position, orientation and speed (mph).